Glossary

 Civil partnership (civil partner)

-A civil partnership is a relationship between two people of the same sex (civil partners) which is formed when they register as civil partners.
+A civil partnership is a relationship between two people that is formed when they register as civil partners of each other.

 Cohabiting partner